hhu-stups/value-translator/README.md

 the types of the values in a collection as arguments.

 Relations, functions and sequences are sets with additional constraints.
-These constraints, which are not exhaustive, are validated on re-interpretation and incur additional runtime costs.
+These constraints, which are not exhaustive, are validated on reinterpretation and incur additional runtime costs.

 ### Relations